Coinbase System Design Interview: What the Bar Actually Tests

 Payment / stablecoin settlementDouble-spend prevention, idempotency, cross-chain bridging

 Junior candidates sometimes see a simplified payment system.
-Staff-level candidates often get an ambiguous multi-system prompt where they have to decide the scope themselves.
+Staff candidates often get an ambiguous multi-system prompt and have to scope it themselves.
 Know all six; go deep on the first two.
-The rest are good for cocktail party conversation.

 Prompt One: Wallet Custody System